 - Students build and save ideas for current and future writing.
 They write coherently while preceding through proofreading, peer checking, and advising.

 - Writing is longer and varied, and continues to demonstrate proper conventions and command of Standard English.

-- Standard English conventions includes grammar, punctuation, capitalization and spelling.
+- Standard English conventions including grammar, punctuation, capitalization and spelling.